Heat Safety

 • Avoid burns.
 If playground equipment is hot to the touch, it is too hot for your child’s bare skin.

-Again, If you know of families, elderly individuals, or other potentially vulnerable citizens that that the Carlton Police Department can be proactive and check on please contact Chief Martinez at 503-852-3805, 971-241-5192 (Please leave a message if no one answers) or send an email to kmartinez@ci.carlton.or.us and we will stop by and check on them in a proactive manner so we help make sure they have a safety plan in place.
+Again, if you know of families, elderly individuals, or other potentially vulnerable citizens that the Carlton Police Department can be proactive about checking on, please contact Chief Martinez at 503-852-3805 or 971-241-5192 (please leave a message if no one answers) or send an email to kmartinez@ci.carlton.or.us.
+We will stop by and check on them in a proactive manner so we can help make sure they have a safety plan in place.

-For information on cooling centers that might be in your area, please see the document below.
+Please see the document below for information on cooling centers that might be in your area.